 - Six nylon strings and a hollow body design (the features) enable you to play a rich, sonorous sound that will turn heads and get numbers (the benefits).

-Look, we love the Feature > Benefit structure, but you don’t need to be beholden to it.
+8. Now Throw It OutLook, we love the Feature > Benefit structure, but you don’t need to be beholden to it.
 In fact you can play around with the writing for maximum effect.
 For example, you can switch it: Benefit > Feature.

 - Enjoy uninterrupted sleep and wake up feeling well rested (benefit) with a memory foam mattress that automatically matches the contours of your body (feature).

 - Our notepads are the first choice for professionals and students (the audience) looking for an easy and portable solution to keep files organized (best use).